thadevoosm/googleUXcasestudy/README.md

 - **Seamless Social Sharing**: Share your reviews, ratings, and food photos effortlessly on social media platforms.

+## Case Study: User Experience (UX)

+For an in-depth look at how BakeReview was designed with user experience in mind, check out our [UX Case Study](case-study/ux-case-study.pdf).

 ## Getting Started

 1. **Download the App**: Head to the [App Store](#) or [Google Play](#) and download BakeReview.